 The global discussion of gender-based violence omits older women.

 Guess who else is underrepresented in data collection?
 Older women (because they face both sexism and ageism—hello, intersectionality).
 “Women over 50 have long been ignored both statistically and anecdotally —as if there is a magical age that means a woman is no longer vulnerable to violence and discrimination,” writes Bunting in another powerful post called “#MeToo has no age limit.”
 No longer reproductively useful, women over 49 are systematically excluded from studies of gender-based violence and health.
 Again, the lack of information makes it impossible to create interventions that address their needs, even though violence against older women— physical, sexual, and emotional—is an urgent health and human-rights issue.
 As Bunting points out, women over 50 make up nearly a quarter of women around the world, their share of the population will only grow, and many live in developing countries where social or legal recourse is inadequate or nonexistent.

-Governments and organizations are beginning to heed the HelpAge call: “Remember to include older women.
+Governments and organizations are beginning to heed this HelpAge call: “Remember to include older women.
 Remember them in your work.
 Remember them in your policy objectives.
 Remember them in your development programming,” Bunting writes.
 “They have said, ‘Me too.’
 We just haven’t been able to hear them because we never asked.”

 None of us are free until all of us are free.